 You might want to further customize your firewall configuration if you want to use IP connection tracking or limit the initiation of connections to be from one side only.

-To Open the VNC Port on a SLES-based VMs Firewall
+To Open the VNC Port on SLES 10.x VMs' Firewall

 1. Open a text console on the VM and run the YaST utility: